 - If you send your gifts in a plastic tub, place the wrapping paper so it shows through from the inside instead of wrapping the outside.
 Then the paper is less likely to tear.

 - Consider packing extra boxes for boys in the 10-14 age group.
-The lowest number of boxes are received for this group.
+This group typically receives the lowest number of boxes.

-- This is a great project for inviting community groups to come in and help with shopping, sorting gifts, wrapping boxes, and filling boxes.
+- This is a great time to invite community groups to come in and help with shopping, sorting gifts, wrapping boxes, and filling boxes.

-- To make this project even more meaningful to your residents, hold a “blessing” service just before the boxes are shipped.
+- The project becomes even more meaningful when you hold a “blessing” service right before the boxes are shipped.
 This gives residents an opportunity to get together and pray for the children who will receive the boxes they’ve packed.

 - Remember that you can include encouraging notes, pictures, or self-addressed postcards in your boxes.
 We’ve also asked children in our onsite childcare center to make drawings to add to the boxes.

 This year I want to challenge you to offer your residents the opportunity to pack boxes for Operation Christmas Child.
 To help with the cost of supplies, I plan to do a weekly blog post with suggestions on where you can buy items for your boxes at great prices.
 Then, when collection week comes around (November 13-20) I’ll be thrilled if you post how many boxes your group packed.
 Are you with me?